src-d/blog/content/post/gld.md

 After careful tuning of false positives, false negatives, and performance, we decided to set the Jaccard similarity threshold for our algorithm to 75%, and the hash length to 154 samples.
-Since we discard the text structure by treating sequences as sets, we further calculate the Levenshtein distance to the matched database records in order to determine the precise confidence value.
+Since we discard the text structure by treating sequences as sets, we further calculate the Levenshtein distance to the database records matched by Weighted MinHash in order to determine the precise confidence value.

 We look at the `README` file if the analyzed project does not contain a license file.
-This happens in more than 7% of the cases in the 1k dataset and 66% in Public Git Archive (182,000 repositories).
+This happens in more than 7% of the cases in the 1k dataset and 66% in [Public Git Archive](https://github.com/src-d/datasets/PublicGitArchive) (182,000 repositories).
 There is a fair chance that the license name is mentioned in the `README`, so we apply [Named Entity Recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) to find them using the excellent [jdkato/prose](https://github.com/jdkato/prose) NLP library for Go.